Deniece Williams: Early years (late 1960s–1975)

+Becoming established (1975–1987)

 She became a backup vocalist for Stevie Wonder as part of "Wonderlove", lending her vocals on his albums Talking Book, Fulfillingness' First Finale, and Songs in the Key of Life.
-Williams also appeared on Syreeta Wright's 1974 album Stevie Wonder Presents: Syreeta, Minnie Riperton's 1974 album Perfect Angel and Roberta Flack's 1975 album Feel Like Makin' Love.
+Williams also appeared on Syreeta Wright's 1974 album Stevie Wonder Presents: Syreeta, Minnie Riperton's 1974 album Perfect Angel and Roberta Flack's 1975 album Feel Like Makin' Love and 1977 album Blue Lights in the Basement.

 She left Wonder in 1975 to sign a deal with Columbia Records and Kalimba Productions.
 Kalimba was a production company started by Maurice White and Charles Stepney.
 Williams went on to work on her first studio album with both White and Stepney as its producers.
-Released in 1976 This Is Niecy rose to Nos.
-3 and 33 on the Top R&B/Hip-Hop Albums and Billboard 200 charts.
+Released in August 1976 This Is Niecy rose to Nos.
+3 and 33 on the Top R&B/Hip-Hop Albums and Billboard 200 charts respectively.
 This Is Niecy has also been certified Gold in the United States by the RIAA and silver in the UK by the British Phonographic Industry.
-An album cut, "Free", got to nos.
-1, 2 & 25 on the UK Singles, Billboard Hot R&B Songs and Hot 100charts respectively.
+An album cut, "Free", got to Nos.
+1, 2 & 25 on the UK Singles, Billboard Hot R&B Songs and Hot 100 charts respectively.
 Another single being "That's What Friends Are For" rose to No. 8 on the UK Singles chart.

 A few months before the release of This Is Niecy, Charles Stepney died.
-White went on to solely produce Williams' second album, Song Bird, released in 1977.
+White went on to single-handedly produce Williams' second album, Song Bird, released in October 1977.
 The album rose to No. 23 on the Billboard Top Soul Albums chart.
-The Daily Express noted that Songbird is "filled with gorgeous songs that showcase her four-octave range to full effect".
-John Rockwell of The New York Times also called the album "most appealing" and "refreshingly varied".
+Simon Gage of The Daily Express found Songbird is "filled with gorgeous songs that showcase her four-octave range to full effect".
+John Rockwell of The New York Times also wrote "Deniece Williams's “Song Bird” is a most appealing album for anyone who likes varied, skillful and sophisticated singing in the black pop area.
+One can't be more stylistically precise than that because it is a characteristic of Maurice White's production and Miss Williams's virtuousically diverse singing that her disk ambles all over the stylistic map.
+But instead of sounding diffuse, it sounds refreshingly varied."

-A song from the album called "Baby, Baby My Love's All for You", reached No. 13 on the Billboard Hot Soul Songs chart and No. 32 UK Singles chart.
+A tune from the album called "Baby, Baby My Love's All for You", reached No. 13 on the Billboard Hot Soul Songs chart and No. 32 UK Singles chart.